MarikenvdVelden/politics-pnc/src/analysis/analysis.md

 <img src="../../report/figures/plot h1-1.png" style="display: block; margin: auto;" />

-## H2: Individuals with a lower PNC are more likely to have a more right-wing political orientation (H2a) and will vote for conservative political parties (H2b).
+## H2: Individuals with a lower PNC are more likely to have a more conservative political orientation (H2a) and will vote for conservative political parties (H2b).

 | term              | estimate | std.error | statistic | p.value | lower | upper | model      |
 |:------------------|---------:|----------:|----------:|--------:|------:|------:|:-----------|